Train Travel to Guildford

 Leave the station by the main entrance.
 Turn left and cycle down Walnut Tree Close.
 Follow the cycle route signs and turn left on the approach road to Jewsons Builders Merchants.
 Cross the railway line using Yorkies Bridge and onto campus.

-ARRIVA buses operate a regular service to the campus.
+Stagecoach buses operate a regular service to the campus.
 Leave the station by footbridge and rear exit, cross over the main road to bus stop.
-Services 17, 27 and 37 run approximately every ten minutes during the day.
-The earliest service is at approximately 6am and the last bus is just before midnight.
+Service 1 runs approximately every ten minutes during the day.
+The earliest service is at approximately 5.15am and runs throughout the day, with a reduced service of 1 bus per hour after midnight.
 On Sundays there is a reduced service.

-Students can purchase ARRIVA travelcards at discounted rates for their journey from the station to the University.
-These represent excellent value for money especially for those based at the Leggett Building, Surrey Sports Park or Manor Park Residences, the travelcards are also valid for journeys around urban Guildford and the town centre.
-Buy your travelcard online.
+Students can purchase a Stagecoach bus card at discounted rates, and is excellent value for money especially for those based at the Leggett Building, Surrey Sports Park or Manor Park Residences, the travelcards are also valid for journeys around urban Guildford and the town centre.
+Buy your Stagecoach bus card here

 PLUSBUS tickets enable unlimited bus travel around Guildford when purchased with a train ticket – for further information see the PLUSBUS website.